111SKIN Anti Blemish Bio Cellulose Facial - Lower Half Review

 Review

-Results you may expect from using 111SKIN Anti Blemish Bio Cellulose Facial - Lower Half:
+Does 111SKIN Anti Blemish Bio Cellulose Facial - Lower Half Work?

-Quite moisturizing: 111SKIN Anti Blemish Bio Cellulose Facial - Lower Half has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, 111SKIN Anti Blemish Bio Cellulose Facial - Lower Half is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%), Pentylene Glycol (est. ≈3.0%) and Trehalose (est. ≈2.0%).